Khan1021/personal-portfolio-/README.md

 Users can press the hyperlinks or buttons to go to such a page.

 ## Getting Started

 ## Dependencies

--XAMPP, download information can be found online as download differs from environments.
+- XAMPP, download information can be found online as download differs from environments.
--HTML5/ CSS / Javascript / PHP
+- HTML5/ CSS / Javascript / PHP

 ## Deployment
 Currently, this site runs locally using XAMPP